USS Varuna (1861)

 USS Varuna was a screw steamer acquired by the Union Navy during the American Civil War.
+Union naval strategy called for a blockade of the Confederate coastline, but the acquisition of many additional ships was necessary to accomplish this.
+One of the new vessels purchased was Varuna, which was still under construction when the sale occurred on 31 December 1861.
+Commissioned in February 1862, she traveled to join the West Gulf Blockading Squadron.
+The squadron was under the command of Flag Officer David Glasgow Farragut and was tasked with the capture of New Orleans, Louisiana.

-Under construction in 1861, she was purchased incomplete on 31 December.
-After being commissioned in February 1862, she traveled to join the West Gulf Blockading Squadron.
-Varuna was present when Flag Officer David Glasgow Farragut led an attack against Confederate positions at Fort Jackson and Fort St. Philip on 24 April.
-During the action, Varuna ran ahead of the other Union ships, and was engaged in a chase with the Louisiana gunboat Governor Moore.
-After closing in on the Union ship, Governor Moore rammed Varuna twice, with the gunboat CSS Stonewall Jackson adding a third blow.
-Varuna sank within 15 minutes, but Farragut was able to capture the city of New Orleans, Louisiana.
+In order to reach New Orleans, the Confederate positions at Fort Jackson and Fort St. Philip had to be passed.
+On the morning of 24 April, Farragut led his ships in an attempt to pass the forts.
+During the ensuing action, Varuna ran ahead of the other Union ships, and she was engaged in a chase with the Louisiana gunboat Governor Moore.
+The two ships exchanged cannon fire before Governor Moore rammed Varuna twice.
+Another Confederate vessel added a third ramming blow.
+Varuna sank within 15 minutes, but Farragut was able to capture New Orleans.

 Construction and characteristics

-The American Civil War broke out in April, and the Union adopted the Anaconda Plan, which involved blockading the Confederate coastline and taking control of the Mississippi River.
+When the American Civil War broke out in April 1861, the Union adopted a naval strategy resembling the Anaconda Plan, which had been proposed by Commanding General of the United States Army Winfield Scott.
+This involved blockading the Confederate coastline and taking control of the Mississippi River, in order to cut the Confederacy off from foreign trade.
 At the beginning of the war, the Union Navy had only 42 ships still considered active, with others mothballed and in poor condition.
-Many of the existing active ships were too large to enter the ports that would need to be blockaded.
-The Union found itself needing a number of new ships in order to fulfill the new operations goals.
+Many of the existing active ships were too large to enter ports that would need to be blockaded.
+The Union found itself needing a large number of new ships in order to fulfill the new operation's goals.

-Varuna, who was named after a Vedic deity associated with the skies and seas, was laid down at the Mallory Yard of Mystic, Connecticut, in late January or early February, 1861.
-Launched in September 1861, she was intended to be used as a merchant ship on the trade route between New York City and New Orleans, Louisiana.
-The Union Navy purchased Varuna on 31 December, at New York City, before her construction had been completed.